hungnm11/hungnm11/README.md

 	 • Order history tracking for users to view past purchases.
 	 • Enhanced UI/UX improvements for a more intuitive and enjoyable shopping experience.

+Features Improvement (Planned Enhancements)

+	2. Real-Time “Update Cart” Using WebSocket and Socket.IO

+The “Update Cart” feature will be enhanced to support real-time updates of the total price using WebSocket technology, specifically with the integration of Socket.IO.
+This improvement will allow for a seamless and instantaneous update of the cart’s total price across all connected clients as soon as any changes occur in the cart’s contents, such as item quantity adjustments.

+Key Enhancements:

+	1. Real-Time Price Synchronization:
+	 • The total price of the cart will now be updated in real-time whenever a user modifies the quantity of any item in the cart.
+This ensures that all users connected to the same session or cart will see the updated total price instantly without needing to refresh the page.
+	2. Persistent WebSocket Connection:
+	 • A persistent WebSocket connection will be established between the client and server, enabling continuous two-way communication.
+This connection will be maintained using Socket.IO, which provides reliable event-based communication over WebSocket.
+	3. Immediate Feedback and Error Handling:
+	 • Users will receive immediate feedback when they update item quantities, including any errors that might occur, such as attempting to set a quantity lower than allowed.
+This real-time interaction improves the user experience by ensuring that all changes are reflected instantly and accurately.
+	4. Scalability and Efficiency:
+	 • The WebSocket-based approach is designed to be scalable, allowing multiple users to interact with the cart simultaneously while ensuring that all views of the cart remain consistent and up-to-date.
+This method also reduces the need for frequent server polling, enhancing overall performance.
+	5. Automatic Recalculation and Database Synchronization:
+	 • Whenever an item is added, removed, or its quantity is changed, the server will automatically recalculate the cart’s total price and update the value in the MongoDB database.
+This ensures that the stored data always reflects the current state of the cart.

+Implementation Overview:

+	• Server-Side: The server will listen for cart update events (e.g., item quantity changes) via WebSocket.
+Upon receiving an update, the server will recalculate the total price, update the cart in the database, and broadcast the updated cart data to all connected clients.
+	• Client-Side: Clients will establish a WebSocket connection upon loading the cart.
+Any changes made to the cart by any user will trigger a real-time update, ensuring that all users have a synchronized view of the cart, including the updated total price.

 How to Use the Demo

 	1. Browse the Price Table: View detailed product information in the price table.